Need help?

 2. Can I convert my CRX refrigerator into a freezer?

-Yes, you can, you simply have to remove the freezer compartment and select the functionality you want on the panel, either to accommodate a larger freezer of the entire volume, or for the entire freezer to function as a refrigerator.
+Yes, it is possible.
+You just need to remove the freezer compartment and then select the desired function on the panel.
+You can choose to have a larger capacity freezer in the entire available volume, or you can set the appliance to operate completely like a refrigerator.

 3. Do you have a refrigerator model with a pull-out door?
 Or are all models side opening with hinges?

-Dometic has a range of pull-door refrigerators, which are the CRD50 or CRX65D models, and also has the Coolmatic CD compressor drawer refrigerators, 20 l and 30 l, with fronts in black, white and stainless steel.
-On the other hand, there are models with variable hinges and door locks (mounting on the right or left) that offer convenient access.
+Dometic offers a wide range of door refrigerators, such as the CRD50 and CRX65D models, as well as the Coolmatic CD compressor drawer refrigerators in 20 l and 30 l capacities, available with black, white or stainless steel fronts.
+The brand also offers models with adjustable door hinges and locks (with the possibility of mounting on either the right or left), ensuring comfortable and practical access.

 4. Could the safe be a color other than black?